-2) WWD should consider posting full the board meeting agenda packet to the District's website, in addition to the meeting agenda and minutes .
+3) WWD should consider posting the full board meeting agenda packet to the District's website, in addition to the meeting agenda and minutes.

-3) As the District Board is currently meeting remotely over Zoom, it is recommended that the videos of these meetings be posted on the District's website.
+4) As the District Board is currently meeting remotely over Zoom, it is recommended that the videos of these meetings be posted on the District's website.